 Knowing how your applicant will handle difficulties in work, especially that he will be working alone, is a very important piece of information that you as an employer should know beforehand.
 When interviewing the applicant, you can also create scenarios that involve difficult situations and ask the applicant what will be the best way to handle such difficulty.

 Along with your conversation, it is also important to identify if the applicant has good verbal and written communication skills.
 Since all conversations will be through emails and video calls, these qualities will surely be needed.
+To better understand an applicant’s suitability without the constraints of time zones or scheduling conflicts, considering the asynchronous interview method might be an efficient and effective approach.
 Again, be sure to ask these questions so you’ll get a clear understanding of who your applicants are, and so you can also decide better as to who you are going to hire.